Vasant Valley Public School, Sangrur

-Harbasant Singh, a student of Class III at the school, clinched third position in the U-10 category at the Sangrur District Fencing Championship held in Sangrur.
-Demonstrating exceptional strength and skill, Harbasant secured bronze medal in a fiercely contested event.
-School Principal Anitha Rajagopalan extended her heartfelt congratulations to Harbasant for his outstanding achievement.
+Ayush Verma, a student of Class XI at the school, has clinched the first position in the 74 kg weightlifting category at a competition held in Sangrur.
+Demonstrating exceptional strength and skill, Ayush secured the gold medal in a fiercely contested event.

 Join Whatsapp Channel of The Tribune for latest updates.